-All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
+- 146. All staff are aware that mental health problems can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation. - 147.
 We recognise only appropriately trained professionals should attempt to make a diagnosis of a mental health concern.
-Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health concern or be at risk of developing one.
+Staff, however, are well placed to observe children day-to-day and identify those whose behaviour suggests that they may be experiencing a mental health concern or be at risk of developing one. - 148.
+Where children have a mental health need, we will implement a safety plan.
+We will use guidance from the following sources to implement a safety plan for pupils with mental heath needs.
+Safety plans will be dynamic and regularly reviewed.

-Where children have suffered abuse and neglect, or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
-Staff will be made aware of how these children's experiences; can affect their mental health, behaviour, and education.
+- 149. Where children have suffered abuse, neglect, exploitation or other potentially traumatic adverse childhood experiences, this can have a lasting impact throughout childhood, adolescence and into adulthood.
+Staff will be made aware of how these children's experiences; can affect their mental health, behaviour, and education. - 150.
 If staff have a mental health concern about a child that is also a safeguarding concern, immediate action should be taken, by speaking to the DSL or a deputy and recording their concern.

-We will follow the DfE guidance on Mental Health and Behaviour in Schools.
+We will obtain medical help for children who are experiencing mental health issues, where required. - 151.
+Like with medical conditions, we will always obtain confirmation of mental health diagnoses from a suitable professional when diagnosis is self-reported or reported by parents or carers. - 152.
+We will follow the DfE guidance on Mental Health and Behaviour in Schools. - 153.
 Please refer to our Mental Health & Well-being policy.